 5 large Golden Delicious or Granny Smith apples, peeled, cored and sliced

 1/8 teaspoon salt

 1/3 cup light or golden brown sugar

 1/4 teaspoon salt

 1/4 teaspoon ground cinnamon

 1) Preheat oven to 350 degrees F. Lightly spray a 9 x 13-inch pan or 8 1-cup pyrex ramekins with nonstick spray.

-2) Combine apples, cranberries, granulated sugar and salt in a large bowl.
+2) Combine apples, cranberries, granulated sugar, lemon juice and salt in a large bowl.
 Mix well.
 Transfer to a baking pan or individual ramekins.
 Set aside.

 3) To make topping, combine flour, granulated sugar, brown sugar, salt, cinnamon, oats and nuts in a large bowl.
 Cut in butter until the mixture is crumbly.
 Sprinkle topping over cran-apple mixture.